covcom/205CDE/13_14 Database/README.md

 sqlite3 test.db
 ```

 This should create a new file test.db in your current folder, which is `workspace`.
-This new file is the container of your tables/views etc. And it can be copied/moved into other locations, as it's just an ordinary file (unlike MySQL).
+This new file is the container of your tables/views etc. And it can be copied/moved to other locations, as it's just an ordinary file (unlike MySQL).

 Issue the following command in SQLite environment